 While deemed safe for use in cosmetic products, the concentration of hydroquinone is limited because it poses greater risks at higher concentrations.
 In fact, in South Africa, it’s not legal for any use at all.
 It’s also classified as “expected to be toxic or harmful” in Canada.

 The Environmental Working Group says there’s strong evidence that the ingredient is a “human skin toxicant” and also an allergen.
-There are also concerns that this ingredient could cause cancer, but the existing research is limited.
+There are also concerns that this ingredient could cause cancer, but the is limited.

 It’s recommended that people only use products containing hydroquinone on a short-term basis, if at all.
 If you experience irritation, unusual darkening of the skin, or any other side effects, stop using it immediately.